 May 5, 2025

-Modeling Responsible AI Use
+Modeling Responsible Digital Use

-AI Can Close the Literacy Gap
+Closing the Literacy Gap

 Post-pandemic learning loss and shrinking school resources have widened the literacy gap, making it harder for teachers to meet every student’s needs.
 A recent report from the Education Recovery Scorecard (a joint project between Harvard and Stanford) shows that while students are making progress, significant achievement gaps remain, especially in districts with fewer financial resources.